rmhanchate/SAMP2020_course_material/README.md

 ## Installation

-The codes in this Repository are run usding Python(version 3.x)<br/>
+The codes in this Repository are run using Python(version 3.x)<br/>
 The libraries used for the installation are given in the requirements.txt file

 ### Linux Users